 Some examples of applications that may require a linear power supply are communication equipment; medical equipment, low noise amplifiers; signal processing; data acquisition including sensors, multiplexers, A/D converters, sample & hold circuits, automatic test equipment; laboratory test equipment; control circuits; computer and industrial applications.

 What is a Switching Power Supply?

 Switching power supplies are designed for high efficiency and small size.
 They incorporate a switching regulator to convert electrical power efficiently.
 Switching DC power supplies regulate the output voltage through a process called pulse width modulation (PWM).
 Using a PWM allows various topologies to be used such as buck, boost, forward converter, half-bridge rectifier, or flyback depending on the output power requirements.
 The PWM process generates some high-frequency noise but enables the switching power supplies to be built with very high power efficiency and a small form factor.
 With a good design, a switching power supply can have excellent load and line regulation.
 They can either step up or step down the input voltage to get the desired output voltage.
-A switching power supply has greater efficiency than linear regulators because the switching transistor dissipates little power when acting as a switch.
+A switch power supply has greater efficiency than linear regulators because the switching transistor dissipates little power when acting as a switch.
 However, this switching can generate noise which can be lowered by filtering.